shijujohn1093/rag-demo/readme.md

 ```

-## Once you are inside conda environment, run jupyter note book using belo command
+## Once you in virtual environment, run jupyter note book using below command
 ```
 jupyter lab
 ```